20centcroak/github-cheatsheet/cheatsheet.md

     git branch -d featureFromFirstCommit
 >error: The branch 'featureFromFirstCommit' is not fully merged.

-To delete the branch and all the works that have been done on it and
+To delete the branch and all the works that have been done on it and not merged, use the -D flag

+    git branch -D featureFromFirstCommit
+>Deleted branch featureFromFirstCommit (was a0e0982).

 ### List branches
 list local branches only: